 Are you ready to try making this dish for your friends and family?
 I am sure they will be impressed by it.

 Below is a summary of how I made this dish step-by-step.
 I hope you enjoy making chili oil wonton at home.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 - Wonton wrap